How Christmas is celebrated around the world

 Finland: Candles in the cemetery

-About three out of four Finnish families spend part of Christmas Eve in a cemetery.
-The tradition is actually not as morbid as it sounds—it’s about celebration more than mourning.
-Families place candles at the graves of loved ones or at special memorials to honor the deceased who are buried elsewhere.
+About three of four Finnish families spend part of Christmas Eve in a cemetery.
+The tradition is not as macabre as it sounds—it’s about celebration more than mourning.
+Families place lit candles at the graves of loved ones or at special memorials to honor the deceased buried elsewhere.

 Diether Endlicher/picture alliance via Getty Images